LiteSpeed Web Server: 5 Reasons to Make the Switch

 Not to be confused with the virtual or physical machine hosting your website, it’s the software responsible for receiving HTTP requests from clients and responding to them with the appropriate resources (files and web pages or error messages).

 Although it’s been around for nearly two decades, LiteSpeed has yet to catch up with the competition.
 According to W3Techs, it’s used by just under 12% of the world’s websites.
-Its share has grown over the last few years, but site owners clearly prefer to stick with the traditional names on the market.
+The LSWS share has grown over the last few years, but site owners clearly prefer to stick with the traditional names on the market.

 First, though, a few words about OpenLiteSpeed.